eladiosch/meld-supported-config/README.md

 | 21  | #290290 | <img src ='https://placehold.co/50x10/290290/290290' /> |
 | 22  | #2986F0 | <img src ='https://placehold.co/50x10/2986F0/2986F0' /> |

+### Token icon
+Tokens have a `tokenIcon` property representing the token, and NFTs have a `collectionIcon` property representing the NFT collection.

+When submitting a pull request to add new tokens, ensure you include the token icons if they haven't been added previously.

+The icon should be a `.svg` file with a size of 24x24 px and must be placed inside the `static/tokens` folder.

 ### Contributing